WenTXuL/LINR/README.md

 2. Run each cell in jupyter Notebooks or run the code in `train_denoising.py`

 ### Data
-The data used in the paper is stored in the data folder.
+The Data used in the paper is stored in the data folder.
 You can also use your own data by changing the file path.